 ROC CERSAI IU Remarks Yes Yes Yes Enforcement/priority rights fully protected.
 Yes Yes No Though it is mandatory for FC to submit information to an IU, that does not impact the secured status of the creditor.
 Security can be proven by ROC/CERSAI registrations.
+May be required before filing insolvency application under IBC.
 Yes No No Non-registration of charge under CERSAI will disable the creditor from enforcing security interest under SARFAESI Act.
 However, the creditor can prove 'security' and stand in queue under the Companies Act/Code.
+IU registration may be required before making application.
 No Yes Yes Charge cannot be 'proved' under the Companies Act/Code.
 In winding up proceedings, the secured creditor may not be able to realise security interest.
 In going concern, CERSAI registration would enable enforcement of rights under SARAFESI.
 No No Yes Security rights would be hampered both in winding up proceedings & enforcement proceedings.
 No No No Security rights would be hampered both in winding up proceedings & enforcement proceedings.
 Also, non-filing of information with IU would be in violation of law.